 Maintain a good client list

 You will need to show you have a steady stream of income, which is harder to do if you’re a freelancer.
-However, with a good marketing plan, online presence, effective pitching and the ability to handle a variety of clients you can minimise the risks.
+With a good marketing plan, online presence, effective pitching, and the ability to handle a variety of clients, you can minimise the risks.